KseniaSkirpichnikova/ceudsd/seminar/SQL3/README.md

 ## RIGHT JOIN

 Rarely used.
 It is a mirror of left join.
-Prevoius exercise with right join:
+Previous exercise with right join:

 ```
 SELECT country_name, region, gdp_percapita